What Is Human Capital? How It Can Shape America's Future

 Robert E. Purser, David Forbes, and Adam Burke.
 "Handbook of Mindfulness," Page 459.
 Springer, 2016.

 U.S. Department of Justice.
-"Justice Department Reaches Settlement with Wells Fargo Resulting in More Than $175 Million in Relief for Homeowners to Resolve Fair Lending Claims."
-Accessed June 16, 2020.
+"Justice Department Reaches Settlement With Wells Fargo Resulting in More Than $175 Million in Relief for Homeowners to Resolve Fair Lending Claims."
+Accessed Sept.
+22, 2020.

-Board of Governors of the Federal Reserve System.
-"Recent Trends in Wealth-Holding by Race and Ethnicity: Evidence from the Survey of Consumer Finances."
-Accessed June 16, 2020.
+Federal Reserve Board.
+"Recent Trends in Wealth-Holding by Race and Ethnicity: Evidence From the Survey of Consumer Finances."
+Accessed Sept.
+22, 2020.